Western Way Development

-Proposals to deliver a multi-million development at Western Way, Bury St Edmunds could signal new state of the art leisure facilities and a nationally ground breaking way to deliver integrated public services for our communities.
+Adopted proposals to deliver a multi-million development at Western Way, Bury St Edmunds will see new state of the art leisure facilities and a nationally ground breaking way to deliver integrated public services for our communities.

 An outline business case was approved in October 2018 to bring together new leisure facilities, health, education and other public services with the commercial sector on one site as envisaged in the 2016 masterplan.
-A detailed final business case has been prepared by the council with partners and is being considered in autumn 2019 and updated in the light of COVID-19 in June 2021.
+A detailed final business case was prepared by the council with partners and was approved in autumn 2019 and updated in the light of COVID-19 in June 2021.
 Planning consent was approved subject to conditions in August 2020.

-The project is part of a long term vision for the area and would also attract investment and bring jobs, potentially opening within the next five years.
+The project is part of a long term vision for the area and would also attract investment and bring jobs, opening within the next five years.

-The business case suggests the plans would give the opportunity for radical regeneration, transform how services work and produce better outcomes for residents.
+The business case shows the plans will give the opportunity for radical regeneration, transform how services work and produce better outcomes for residents.
 At the same time, the new development aims to reduce costs to the public purse and free up other assets in the area.

-It is also suggested that the steel frame of the depot on Olding Road is re-used for the new public service building, saving money and natural resources as well as creating a flexible space that can be built in a phased way and will link to West Suffolk House.
+It is also agreed that the steel frame of the depot on Olding Road is re-used for the new public service building, saving money and natural resources as well as creating a flexible space that can be built in a phased way and will complement West Suffolk House.

 The project also means that the current leisure centre and pool, which needs millions of pounds of improvements before having to be rebuilt anyway, could be moved within the site to integrate with health services, providing extra parking and new facilities, and avoid a long closure period.